-Note: "Enterprise SSO Login" is still available for existing SSO users who login through the "Enterprise Domain" name.
+"Enterprise SSO Login" is still available for existing SSO users who login through the "Enterprise Domain" name.

 For Master Password users: If the device is recognized and 2FA is activated, users will receive the prompt before typing the Master Password.
 Attempts to login with a Master Password will be denied until the user passes the 2FA step.

+Keeper's device verification is a critical security feature that prevents a user from loading a vault unless the device has been approved.
 A device can be "approved" to perform a login attempt based on one of the following criteria:

 User has previously approved the device for login